Jennifix/data-pokemon/README.md

 ## UX

 This site is created to give people who are interested in pokemon an easy way to compare the types of pokémon.
-The page has a very simple design with button on the landing that brings you right to the graphs.
+The page has a very simple design.

-- A user should be able to click on the graphs to easily compare
+- The user visits this page to compare the types of pokemon

-- The color scheme is simple
+- The user wants a simple design and doesn't want unnecessary steps.

--

 ## Features

+- The user can easily click the graphs to get different comparisons

-- Clicking button on landing to get straight to the graphs
+- The user can easy get to the graphs by clicking the button on the landing or just scrolling down the page.
-- By using the graphs you can

 ## Technologies Used